AdamManhercz/python/README.md

 # Library demo - OOP practice

-The repository contains the files of the three separate classes of Library, Librarian, Student, a Jupyter notebook file and tha main.py file.
+The repository contains the files of the three classes of Library, its subclass Librarian and Student class, ultimately the main.py file for execution.

 ## Library class - library.py